 What are there optional parameters?

-* items=x show last x items (default = all items) * days=x show last x days (default = all days) * words=x show first x words (extracts) (default = all post content) * showall=yes show all posts (drafts, published) (default = only published) * showsiteinfo=no do not show subsite info (only post) (default = yes) * disableheading=yes do not show selection heading (default = no) * showempty=no do not show subsites with no results (default = yes).
-Note: will also suppress subsite info for a subsite without results. * showdivider=no do not show horizontal rule between posts (default = yes) * includesites=1,3,5 only include the indicated site id numbers (default = all subsites).
+* items=x show last x items (default = all items) * days=x show last x days (default = all days) * datebefore=YYYYMMDD show only items before the date (note required format of date value).
+Overridden by the 'days' parameter. * dateafter=YYYYMMDD show only items after the dsate (note required format of date value).
+Overridden by the 'days' parameter. * nodate=yes don't show the date stamp (default = no)) * words=x show the post extract: the 'manual' extract you entered in the post, or the automatic extract. (default = all post content) * extract show the post extract: the 'manual' extract you entered in the post, or the automatic extract. (default = all post content) * showall show all posts (drafts, published) (default = only published) * showsiteinfo do not show subsite info (only post) (default = yes) * disableheading=yes do not show selection heading (default = no) * showempty do not show subsites with no results (default = yes).
+Note: will also suppress subsite info for a subsite without results. * showdivider do not show horizontal rule between posts (default = yes) * includesites=1,3,5 only include the indicated site id numbers (default = all subsites).
 The list of subsites to include must be separated by commas. * excludesites=1,3,5 only exclude the indicated site id numbers (default = all subsites).
 The list of subsites to exclude must be separated by commas.
-Note: you can use the includesites and excludesites together; the includesites list is processed first, then the sites in the excludesites list are removed. * debug=yes Shows the SQL query used, and the number of records found by the query.
-Useful in testing when you get unexpected results. * category='one, two, three' only include categories 'one', 'two', and 'three'.
-These are category names, not IDs, and are separated by commas and all categories are enclosed with quotes. * type='x,y,z' specify post type (separated by comma) (default = all published posts) * tag='x,y,z' specify tag names (separated by comma) (default = all) * nodate=yes don't show the date stamp (default = no))
+Note: you can use the includesites and excludesites together; the includesites list is processed first, then the sites in the excludesites list are removed. * debug Shows the SQL query used, and the number of records found by the query.
+Normally for development only. * showsql Shows the SQL statement used to get the data.
+Normally for development only. * category='one, two, three' only include categories 'one', 'two', and 'three'.
+These are category names, not IDs, and are separated by commas and all categories are enclosed with quotes. * type='x,y,z' specify post type (separated by comma) (default = all published posts) * tag='x,y,z' specify tag names (separated by comma) (default = all)

 The available parameters are also shown on the Settings screen.
 We don’t recommend using the includesites and excludesites parameter at the same time; weird things happen.